jupyternims/docker-image/README.md

 ## Notice of Shutdown

-[jupyter.nims.re.kr](https://jupyter.nims.re.kr) will reboot regularly once a week (1:00am to 4:00am on Monday) for package management.
+[jupyter.nims.re.kr](https://jupyter.nims.re.kr) will reboot regularly once a week (1:00am to 4:00am on Monday, KST) for package management.

 At this point, all user calculations are stopped and all environments are initialized.